rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 For example, safety has become more socially desirable in many technical communities over the years, which has led to the development of mitigation measures and the adoption of languages like Rust.
 This has come partly as a result of the recognition of the economic costs of memory safety vulnerabilities.

 For C/C++ this has led to an improvement along the technical front in terms of automated checking, in both static and dynamic tooling.
 However, this protracted effort has also revealed the limits of such an approach without language changes.
-While there have been growing calls for C++ to adopt memory safety features,[^safe-cpp] they have not gained traction within the body that controls the C++ standard for a combination of structural, technical, social, and economic reasons.[^corentin-profiles] The cost to adopting such features in C++ is too high for a combination of technical, social, and economic reasons.
+While there have been calls for C++ to adopt memory safety features,[^safe-cpp] they have not gained traction within the C++ standards body for a combination of technical, social, and economic reasons.[^corentin-profiles]

 [^safe-cpp]: https://safecpp.org/draft.html
 [^corentin-profiles]: https://cor3ntin.github.io/posts/profiles